carlocardella/vscode-VirtualRepos/README.md

 ![UserRepoOwnerAvatar](https://user-images.githubusercontent.com/5784415/194788262-4eb6ad81-f924-4a42-a642-eec4c10a60b0.gif)

+## Fork repository

+If you opened a repository you do not own, you can now fork it from the context menu.
+Once forked, the repository is automatically added to the Virtual Repositories list.

 ## Tracing

 You can enable `VirtualRepos.EnableTracing` in your User or Workspace settings to enable tracing in a `Virtual Repositories` output channel; this is off by default but it can be useful for troubleshooting errors or if you are curious to see what the extension is doing under the hood.